FriendsOfFlarum/terms/README.md

 You can define a list of "policies" the users must agree to.
 A policy has a name and url.

 You can define an "update message" that will be shown to users who have not yet agreed to the latest version of the policy or not agreed to the policy at all (this includes users registered before the policy extension was enabled).

 You can define an "updated at" time that will ask all users who accepted prior to that date to accept again.

 If users don't accept the terms, they can't register.
 Additionally, if they already have an account, they can login but their account is locked until they accept the latest version of the terms (similar to how the suspend extension blocks users).

 You can customize who can skip the modal without accepting the new terms immediately via the permissions tab (by default admins only).
 You might want to give this permission to bot accounts for example as they will also be blocked from the API if there's a terms update.

 Admins can see the date at which a user accepted the terms by going to their profile page and selecting the terms button in the dropdown menu.
 You can customize who can see those dates in the permissions.

+## Integration with other extensions

+W bazie danych jest dodatkowa kolumna, `additionalData`, która zapisuje dodatkowe dane w formacie JSON.
+Możesz zapisywać tam dodatkowe informacje, które mogą być przydatne w innych rozszerzeniach.

+Aby zapisać dane ze swojego rozszerzenia, należy zrobić extend do komponentu `PolicyEdit` do metody `fields`.

+Tam trzeba dodać: items.add(//nazwa rozszerzenia, <ExtensionData><twoj komponent></ExtensionData> )
+//Todo - dokończyć + zamienić na eng

 ## Data Export